SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 Welcome to Jona, the world first fully interactive virtual race engineer for race car simulations.

 Ok, enough marketing bullshit.
 Jona is a chat bot with a special knowledge about racing.
 It uses the telemetry data provided by a simulation game and a large domain specific rule set to derive its knowledge from there.
-Using this knowledge, Jona can give you information about the current state of your car (temperatures, pressures, remaining laps, upcoming pitstops, and so on), and is capable to recommend settings for the next pitstop.
+Using this knowledge, Jona can give you information about the current state of your car (temperatures, pressures, remaining laps, upcoming pitstops, and so on), and can recommend settings for the next pitstop.
 Using the Pitstop MFD handling for *Assetto Corsa Competizione* introduced with Release 2.0, Jona is capable to setup a pitstop without user interaction completely on its own.

 As said, Jona is a voice chat bot and therefore you can control Jona completely by voice.
-Before we dig deeper into the inner mechanics of Jona, we will start with a typical dialog with Jona, to give you an understanding of the capabilities.
+Before we dig deeper into the inner workings of Jona, we will start with a typical dialog with Jona to give you an understanding of the capabilities.

 ### A typical dialog

 **Jona: "Hi, here is Jona, your race engineer today.
 You can call me anytime if you have questions.
 Good luck."**

 (You hear this or a similar phrase, whenever Jona is ready to interact with you.
 Typically this is at the beginning of the second lap in a race.
-From now on Jona might call you, when important information are available, or you can call her/him anytime using one of the key phrases - see the section about [phrase grammars](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#phrase-grammars) on that.)
+From now on Jona might call you, when important information is available, or you can call her/him anytime using one of the key phrases - see the section about [phrase grammars](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#phrase-grammars) on that.)

 **Driver: "Tell me the tyre temperatures."**

 **Jona: "We have a blue screen here.
 Windows XP is crap.
 Give me a minute."**

 (This answer, or a similar one, means, that Jona does not have enough data at the moment to answer your question.
-Typically, Jona needs to laps at the beginning of the race or after a pitstop, to be completely up and running)
+Typically, Jona needs two laps at the beginning of the race or after a pitstop, to be completely up and running)

 (A lap later...)